 This Cooperative Education is a work experience program involving the employer, the student-employee and the college to insure that the student receives on the job training and the unit credit for work experience or volunteer work/internship.
 Each 60 hours of non-paid work equals one unit of credit.
 Each 75 hours of paid work equals one unit of credit.
-Each 75 hours of paid work equals one unit of credit.
-Each 75 hours of paid work equals one unit of credit.
-Each 75 hours of paid work be equals one unit of credit.
 This course requires a student to be currently enrolled in a law course or successfully completed a law course in a prior semester.
 Student must be employed or volunteering/interning in order to participate in program.
-Title 5, section 55253 states that a student may earn up to a maximum of 16 semester units of 24 quarter units of General & Occupational work experience education combined (Board Rule 6405.10).
+Title 5, section space of volume ing in order to participate in program.
+The 5, sector 55253 states that a student may earn up to a maximum of 16 semester units or 24 quarter units of General & Occupational work experience education combined (Board Rule 6405.10).